Interstate 580 (California): Truck ban through Oakland

 Trucks over 4.5 ST are prohibited through Oakland between Grand Avenue and the San Leandro border.
 Specifically, eastbound trucks cannot travel beyond Grand Avenue/Lakeshore Avenue (exit 21B), and those going westbound must get off at MacArthur Boulevard/Foothill Boulevard (exit 30).
 They are instead instructed to take I-238 in Castro Valley and then I-880 through Oakland as an alternative route.
 The California Highway Patrol may however temporarily lift the ban for short periods to reduce traffic congestion when major accidents occur on I-880 or I-238.

-The truck prohibition has been in effect before the freeway was since the freeway was built in 1963 as part of US 50.
+The truck prohibition has been in effect since before the freeway was built in 1963 as part of US 50.
 Both the FHWA and Caltrans imposed the restriction, partly because the city of Oakland already had a truck ban through the area prior to the freeway's construction.
 Since then, the restriction was grandfathered in when the freeway was both renumbered and added to the Interstate Highway System.

 As a result, it is the only segment of Interstate Highway in California that is not part of the National Truck Network (several other California state highways have similar truck bans such as SR 2 and SR 85, but not any other Interstates).
 With trucks normally rerouted onto I-880 instead of I-580 through Oakland, the former generally gets more traffic than the latter.
 For decades, the trucking industry lobbied to have the ban removed but was unsuccessful due to local opposition.
 In 2000, the California State Legislature passed Assembly Bill 500, adding the I-580 truck restriction into the California Vehicle Code.